Looking to enjoy outdoor activities in the dark? If so, you’ll want one of the best headlamps to brighten things up.

 - Extremely lightweight and you’ll barely notice it on your head.

-Because this headlamp is so basic it’s very, very affordable and will cost under $20.
+Because this headlamp is so basic it’s very, very affordable.
 If you’re looking to save a few bucks on a headlamp this year and don’t plan on doing any intense backpacking, the Black Diamond Ion will work for you.

 Princeton TEC Remix LED